lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 - create a Material for the object, and
 - tell Blender to use the UV Textures on faces when rendering.

-To create a Material, you have to click :guilabel:`Add New` Material in the Shading context.
+To create a Material, you have to click *Add New* Material in the Shading context.

 There are two ways to tell Blender to use the UV Texture when rendering: the Proper way and the Quick Way: